-Carol has released seven CDs, appearing as pianist in each.
+Carol has released eight CDs, appearing as pianist in each.
+SONGS FOR MY MOTHER 2018 features a song cycle based on her mother’s early journals from rural Kentucky and beyond, plus Carol’s field recordings from South African wilderness, and other songs lauding our planet.
 PARAGUAY PRIMEVAL 2012 stems from a trip to Paraguay and the Chaco, with music telling stories of Paraguayan Mennonite colonists.
 EVERY 3 CHILDREN 2007 is dedicated to African children affected by AIDS, and also includes Lobsang for five Amish girls.
 THISTLE & JEWEL 2006 contains musical settings of American Mennonite poets Jeff Gundy, Julia Kasdorf, Ann Hostetler, and the young Canadian poet Kiera Schneider.
 AWAKENINGS 2003 (in collaboration with Rebecca Campbell) is based on poetry of Di Brandt and Dorothy Livesay, including a vocal track with Jane Siberry.
 DANCING RIVERS – FROM SOUTH AFRICA TO CANADA, 2001 features Africans Natalie Rungen, Thandiwe Mazibuko, Mageshen Naidoo, Maggie Deppe, Bongoni Sokhela, and Lebohang Methebeng.
 JOURNEY BEGUN 1999 contains musical settings of poets Judith Miller, Shari Wagner, Donna and Chris Burkhart, with vocalist Cate Friesen, Modern String Quartet, guitarist John Gzowski, and bassist Jeremy Kurtz-Harris.
 DAUGHTER OF OLAPA 1996, composed in Kenya, incorporates African gestures, featuring Ardeleana Trio.

 Her music is often peace-themed.
 EARTH PEACE is about global peace and the environment.
 EVERY THREE CHILDREN is AIDS victims in Africa.
 PIECE OF A ROCK – IN MEMORIAM for Iraqi civilians killed in the 2003 war (text including Iraqi victims’ names via John Sloboda’s www.iraqbodycount.org) has been performed widely including Open Ears (Kitchener), Peace Concert (San Francisco), Buddhist Temple (Mississauga), folk festival and Sacred World Music Concert (Ontario), John Kerry concert (Washington D.C), peace concerts (London and Keele, England), Women’s World 2005 (Seoul, Korea), and elsewhere.
 WINGS OF DOVE and STAND BY YOU contain peace-making themes in the Middle East.
 Multimedia AFTERDAY addresses war, peace, and children.